browniebroke/pypackage-template/README.md

 >
 > set `PYPACKAGE_TEMPLATE_GITHUB_TOKEN` environment variable with a [personal access token (PAT)][create-pat] with the `repo` scope. `set -x PYPACKAGE_TEMPLATE_GITHUB_TOKEN ghp_...`
 >
 > go to [Applications Settings](https://github.com/settings/installations) and copy the id in the link (`https://github.com/organizations/<Organization-name>/settings/installations/<ID>`) for the `Configure` button for the GitHub Apps you want to have installed automatically, and set `PYPACKAGE_TEMPLATE_INSTALLATION_IDS` environment variable with the comma separated list of IDs.
+(You may want to install [Renovate](https://github.com/marketplace/renovate), [pre-commit ci](https://github.com/marketplace/pre-commit-ci), as AllContributors and Codecov can be installed globally.)
 >
-> (You may want to install [Renovate](https://github.com/marketplace/renovate), [pre-commit ci](https://github.com/marketplace/pre-commit-ci), as AllContributors and Codecov can be installed globally.)
+> Your local PAT should have the `repo` (for setting apps) and `user` (for getting username and email) scopes.

 ### Start developing